ChinmayKulkarnidotexe/Hack-Babies/README.md

 # Hack-Babies

-Welcome to the **Hack Babies** project!
+Welcome to the **LegalLens** project!
 This repository provides a robust search system for querying laws and articles from the Indian Constitution.
-Leveraging **semantic search** and **keyword-based search**, the project ensures users can find relevant legal texts effectively and intuitively.
+Leveraging **semantic search** and **keyword-based search**, LegalLens ensures users can find relevant legal texts effectively and intuitively.

 ## Table of Contents
 - [Features](#features)